Childbirth and Child-Raising Programs for Working Mothers and Fathers

 In addition to permanent employees (seishain), part- time workers (paato), temporary workers (haken) and other laborers on fixed-term contracts may take childcare leave if they fulfill certain conditions.

-This system started on October 1, 2022.
 Fathers can take up to 4 weeks of leave, separate from parental leave, within 8 weeks after the birth of their child for childcare purposes.
-If there is a labor-management agreement at the company, it is also possible to work during this leave.
+If there is a labor-management agreement in place at the company, employees may work during their leave to the extent that they agree to it.

 Childcare leave may be extended until the child reaches 18 months of age if the child is not placed in daycare after returning one year old, (or it may be extended until the child reaches the age of two if the child is not placed in daycare after turning 18 months old).